robenkleene/development-references/visual-studio-code/visual-studio-code-window-management.md

 - `⌘⌥←` / `⌘⌥→`: Focus left / right editor

 The tab navigation keys (`⇧⌘[` / `⇧⌘]`) also work to go between side-by-side splits.

+There's no shortcut to close splits, but "View: Single Column Editor Layout" is a command that does this.

 ## Explorer